Mesh data

 Computing gradients

-In chombo-discharge gradients are computed using a standard second-order stencil based on finite differences.
-This is true everywhere except near the refinement boundary and EB where the coarse-side stencil will avoid using the coarsened data beneath the fine level.
+In chombo-discharge, gradients are computed using a standard second-order stencil based on finite differences.
+This is true everywhere except near the EB where the coarse-side stencil will avoid using the coarsened data beneath the fine level.
 This is shown in Fig. 10 which shows the typical 5-point stencil in regular grid regions, and also a much larger and more complex stencil.

-Fig. 10 also shows a much larger stencil (blue stencil).
+Fig. 10 also shows a much larger stencil (blue stencil) on the coarse side of the refinement interface.
 The larger stencil is necessary because computing the \(y\) component of the gradient using a regular 5-point stencil would have the stencil reach underneath the fine level and into coarse data that is also irregular data.
-Since there is no unique way (that we know of) for coarsening the cut-cell fine-level data onto the coarse cut-cell without introducing spurious artifacts into the gradient, we reconstruct the gradient using a least squares procedure.
+Since there is no unique way (that we know of) for coarsening the cut-cell fine-level data onto the coarse cut-cell without introducing spurious artifacts into the gradient, we reconstruct the gradient using a least squares procedure that entirely avoids using coarsened data.
 In this case we fetch a sufficiently large neighborhood of cells for computing a least squares minimization of a local solution reconstruction in the neighborhood of the coarse cell.
-In order to avoid fetching potentially badly coarsened data, this neighborhood of cells only uses valid grid cells, i.e. the stencil does not reach underneath the fine level at all.
+In order to avoid fetching potentially badly coarsened data, this neighborhood of cells only uses valid grid cells, i.e., the stencil does not reach underneath the fine level at all.
 Once this neighborhood of cells is obtained, we compute the gradient using the procedure in Least squares.

 ../_images/EBGradient.png